Pisti-Booboo/hello-world/.github/CONTRIBUTING.md

 :tada::+1: Glad you taking the time to  read this, because we need help for this project. :+1::tada:

 The following is the guidelines to communicate how people should contribute to this project.
 Mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgment, and feel free to propose changes for this document.